facebookexperimental/moq-encoder-player/README.md

 ### src/decode/audio_decoder.ts

-[WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) when it receives and audio chunk it decodes it and it sends the audio PCM samples to the audio renderer.
+[WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) that decodes each audio chunk and posts the decoded `AudioData` frames (with a timestamp) to the main-thread renderer.
 `AudioDecoder` does NOT track timestamps on decoded data, it just uses the 1st one sent and at every decoded audio sample adds 1/fs (so sample time).
-That means if we drop and audio packet those timestamps will be collapsed creating A/V out of sync.
-To work around that problem we calculate all the audio GAPs duration `timestampOffset` and we publish that to allow other elements in the pipeline to have accurate idea of live head position
+That means a dropped audio packet would collapse the timeline and desync A/V.

+To recover the true position it mirrors the decoder's input queue (`pendingTs`) and reconciles it on the `dequeue` event:

-- Receives audio chunk
+- Receives audio chunk → push `chunk.timestamp` to `pendingTs`, then `decode()`.
-  - If discontinuity detected (reported by jitter_buffer.ts) then calculate lost time by:
-    - `lostTime = currentChunkTimestamp - lastChunkSentTimestamp;` Where `lastChunkSentTimestamp = lastSentChunk.timestamp + lastSentChunk.duration`
-    - `timestampOffset += lostTime`
-- Decode chunk and deliver PCM data

-### src/render/audio_circular_buffer.ts

-Leverages [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) and [Atomic](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) to implement following mechanisms to share data in a "multi thread" environment:

-- Circular buffer (`sharedAudiobuffers`): Main buffer used to share audio PCM data from decoder to renderer `source_buffer_worklet.ts`
-- State communication (`sharedStates`): Use to share states and data between renderer `source_buffer_worklet.ts` and main thread
+- On `dequeue`: `consumed = pendingTs.length - decodeQueueSize`; the most recent consumed chunk's timestamp becomes the timestamp for the frames about to be output.
+- Posts `{ type: 'aframe', frame, ts }` — `ts` is the **true source timestamp** of the chunk that produced the frame.
+The renderer uses it to anchor media time on a resume, superseding the old explicit gap-offset compensation.

-### src/render/source_buffer_worklet.ts
+### src/render/audio_player.ts

-[AudioWorkletProcessor](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), implements an audio source Worklet that sends audio samples to renderer.

-- It reads new audio samples from circular buffer
-- The samples are played at sampling freq rate
-  - In case the buffer is exhausted (underrun) it will insert silence samples and notify timing according to that.
+`GapTolerantPlayer` — the Web Audio renderer.
+It keeps a `nextPlayTime` cursor on the AudioContext clock and schedules each decoded frame with an `AudioBufferSourceNode`:

+- `addFrame(audioData, ts)`: converts the `AudioData` to an `AudioBuffer` and starts it at `nextPlayTime`, then advances the cursor by the frame's duration.
+- Gap tolerance: if the network stalls, `nextPlayTime` falls into the past; the player resumes at `currentTime` (clamped) so late audio plays immediately instead of piling up.
+A real gap re-pads the `jitterDelay` cushion and re-anchors media time to the incoming frame's `ts`.
+- Exposes `playingTimestamp` (media time currently at the speakers, already latency-adjusted) via its `onStats` callback — the A/V master clock.

+No `SharedArrayBuffer`, `Atomics`, or AudioWorklet are used, so the player no longer needs cross-origin isolation.
 - Reports last PTS rendered (this is used to sync video to the audio track, so to keep A/V in sync)

 ### src/decode/video_decoder.ts